beta-j/TryHackMe-Rooms/--IN_PROGRESS-- Snowy ARMageddon.md

   <link rel="stylesheet" href="styles.css" />
 </head>
 ```
-This still throws up an error, but if we add the `-L` switch to `curl` it wll follow website redirects and this time we get a different result:
+This still throws up an error, but if we add the `-L` switch to `curl` it will follow website redirects and this time we get a different result:
 ```
 $ curl -u 'admin:Y3<R E D A C T E D>d=admin' -s http://10.10.106.239:8080 -L